JafarDigital/Sentiment-analysis/README.md

 - **Model Training**: A simple model is built using **PyTorch** for sentiment classification based on the embeddings.
 - **User Input for Predictions**: After training, the user can input their own review, and the model will predict whether it's positive or negative.

+### IMDb Dataset

+The **IMDb Large Movie Review Dataset v1.0** is used for sentiment analysis in this project.
+It contains 50,000 movie reviews, evenly split into 25,000 training and 25,000 testing sets.
+The reviews are labeled as positive or negative, with negative reviews having ratings from 1-4 and positive reviews having ratings from 7-10.

+The dataset is available at: [IMDb Large Movie Review Dataset](https://ai.stanford.edu/~amaas/data/sentiment/)

 ## Project Workflow

 1. **Data Collection**: